 Step-by-Step Instructions

-Here’s a look at how to make this recipe.
-Scroll down to the end of this post for the full recipe.
+Here’s a look at how to make this baby cookie recipe.
+Scroll down to the end of this post for the full information, including the amounts and the timing.

-4. Portion out into balls and press flat.
-Bake
+Step 3.
+Portion out batter into balls and press flat.

-TIP: These cook quickly, but don’t brown much.
-Expect them to feel firm to the touch.
+TIP: These cook quickly but don’t brown much, and they remain pretty soft to the touch.

 Frequently Asked Questions